Forget I, Robot. This is iProov, and it will change personal security forever

 “We are world leaders in detecting bogus biometrics.
 Fake copies of people, rather than lookalikes, are the real threat to biometric verification.
 Nowadays, detecting them is hard.
 We’ve invented a technology called the Flashmark, which uses the screen of the device to illuminate the user with a rapid sequence of colours.”

 While that happens, we stream video of them to our servers, where we examine how that screen illumination is reflecting off their face (or palmprint).
 This tells us whether or not the user is real.

-Do you think that facial verification technology is the only surefire way to prevent security breaches like false impersonation?
+RB: Is facial verification technology the only way to prevent security breaches like false impersonation taking place?

 We intend to be able to build an iProov service hub in a local data centre in under an hour.
 Our aim is then to be managing a worldwide network of such hubs.
 We also have to analyse each authentication in real time, to detect any clues to new forms of cyber-attack and responding to any new attack accordingly.